aws-samples/amazon-ecs-fargate-consul-connect-example/cdk/README.md

 ### Deploy the server

 To launch the Consul server, you need to specify the EC2 key-pair.
 Set environment variable `$MY_KEY_NAME` with your existing EC2 key-pair name.
-For example: `export MY_KEY_NAME=my-ec2-key-pair`

 ```
-// Make sure to set the variable $MY_KEY_NAME
+// Make sure to set the variable $MY_KEY_NAME accordingly
+export MY_KEY_NAME=<CHANGE WITH YOUR EC2 KEY PAIR>
 cdk synth
 cdk deploy --all
 ```